anikolica/PTC-firmware/README.md

 You should see a green TIMING_GOOD LED go on the PTC front panel.
 `python3 start_i2c`
 You should printouts on the PTC terminal that show the state of various sensors.

+### Setting up EtherCAT
+1. The EtherCAT microcontroller project is based on the [Infineon reference design](https://www.infineon.com/dgdl/Infineon-XMC4300_Relax_EtherCat_APP_Slave_SSC-GettingStarted-v04_02-EN.pdf?fileId=5546d46254e133b401554f4951cc6447).
+Ensure that the same version of tools are installed.
+Beckhoff TwinCAT3 is needed to initiate a connection to PTC.
+Infineon DAVE v4.1.4 or higher and the Beckhoff SSC tool v5.12 are used for creating the initial project, but is only needed for development.
+2. The first time the link is set up, or if any configuration changes, copy the `XMC_ESC.xml` file (the "ESI file") to `C:\TwinCAT\3.1\Config\Io\EtherCAT` on the host PC.
+3. Connect a 100Base-FX SFP to SFP1, with an LC-to-SC fiber connection.
+For bench testing, this can be connected to a optical-to-fiber converter (like the tp-link MC100CM).
+For DDSS connection, this will be connected to the Beckhoff EK1521 terminal.
+In the case of the EK1521, a second RJ-45 connection from an EK1100 to the host PC is needed.
+4. Open up the TwinCAT project in the `ethercat/` directory.
+5. Double click on "Device 1 (EtherCAT)" and click on the "Adapter" panel.
+Ensure that the correct PTC Ethernet interface is selected.
+6. Right click on Device 1, and click "Scan".
+A message saying "Configuration matched" should appear.
+7. Now click on the "Online" tab.
+PTC should appear as a "Box" and be labelled "XMC_ESC".
+8. In the top menu bar, click on the "Toggle Free-Run State" icon (a red circular arrow).
+9. Now the PTC can be changed to "Op" mode in the Online panel.
+There will be constant frame counters in this panel, and no lost frames.
+This means PTC is maintaining an EtherCAT link.
+On the EK1521, the "RUN" LED will be constantly illuminated.
+The PTC Debug LEDs will show: ERR=GREEN, LINKB=GREEN, PHY_KED2=BLINK GREEN.

+### Developing with EtherCAT
+1. Open DAVE and open the project at `ethercat/xmc_4300_proj/`.
+This is an Eclipse-like environment where the code can be modified asnd re-built.
+2. The EtherCAT block is implemented in a DAVE "App" and has minimal configuration.
+3. To change the data exchange types that PTC uses, the `XMC_ESC.xlsx` Excel file definitions need to be changed using SSC OD tool.exe.
+See the [Beckhoff ET9300 app note](https://download.beckhoff.com/download/document/io/ethercat-development-products/an_et9300_v1i8.pdf).
+4. If the DAVE project is modified, it must be reloaded onto the XMC4300 using the [KITXMCLINKSEGGERV1TOBO1 JTAG pod](https://www.digikey.com/en/products/detail/infineon-technologies/KITXMCLINKSEGGERV1TOBO1/5970448?s=N4IgTCBcDaIB4FsDGACANgSwHYGsQF0BfIA) connected to J6 on the PTC.
+(There is a provision to reprogram from the FPGA, but this is not implemented at the time of this writing).
+This only needs to be done once, and successive power-ups will retian the programming.
+5. Provision to exhange further data between the FPGA an XMC4300 via UART is not implemented at the time of this writing.

 ## Footnotes
 1. This is done by creating an app template as in the [PetaLinux Yocto documentation](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18842475/PetaLinux+Yocto+Tips#PetaLinuxYoctoTips-CreatingApps(whichuseslibraries)inPetaLinuxProject)